blanthor/XamPctForms/README.md

 # XamPctForms
 ## Purpose
 This is an answer to the practical coding test shown in the text below.
-## Apology
- I did this work with Xamarin.Forms despite the directions, because I was asked to determine how much time it would take.
-It took 4.1 hours, but I didn't know whom to ask about the open-ended requirement of making it "production ready".
-I was given a short amount of time to take this test.
-Providing more robust code takes longer.
-Finding a good framework for Xamarin.Android Traditional has been a challenge, in this amount of time.
 ### Xamarin – Practical Coding Test
 Please review the problem below and provide a solution back to us on the specified date.
 Note: there is no extra credit for a rushed solution.